danielwohlgemuth/free-genai-bootcamp-2025/lang-portal/frontend/README.md

 The frontend communicates with the backend server through a REST API.
 The base URL for the API is configured through the `VITE_API_URL` environment variable.

 Make sure the backend server is running and accessible before starting the frontend application.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details